Gabaldonlab/jloh/README.md

 ![Example](images/example.png)

-In `--hybrid` mode, it produces the same output files but repeated twice: once per each parent.
-More information on the `--hybrid` mode, and how to use it properly, [can be found here](docs/HYBRID.md).
+In `--assign-blocks` mode, it produces the same output files but repeated twice: once per each parent.
+More information on the `--assign-blocks` mode, and how to use it properly, [can be found here](docs/ASSIGN_BLOCKS.md).

 ### JLOH filter